JuliaCloud/AWS.jl/README.md

 ## AWS - Julia interface to Amazon Web Services

-This package is a WIP for providing a native julia interface to the AWS API
+This package is a WIP for providing a native julia interface to the Amazon Web Services API

 Initially, the EC2 and S3 API will be supported.